roshnikumar11/obstacle_sensing_robot/README.md

 # Obstacle Sensing Robot
-An autonomous obstacle-avoiding robot built with Arduino Uno that can navigate unknown environments without collisions using ultrasonic sensors.
+An autonomous obstacle-avoiding robot built with Arduino Uno that can navigate unknown environments without collisions using an ultrasonic sensor.

 ### Project Overview
-This project demonstrates an autonomous robot capable of detecting and avoiding obstacles in real-time.
-The robot uses a ultrasonic distance sensor with servo motor for rotation for enhanced accuracy in obstacle detection and makes autonomous navigation decisions without external control.
+This project demonstrates a moving robot capable of detecting and avoiding obstacles in real-time.
+The robot uses an ultrasonic distance sensor with servo motor for rotation so as to enhance accuracy in obstacle detection and makes navigation decisions without external control.

 ### Features
-- Autonomous Navigation: Operates without external control
+- Autonomous navigation: Operates without external control
-- Real-time Obstacle Detection: Uses ultrasonic sensor for 180° coverage
+- Real-time obstacle detection: Uses ultrasonic sensor for 180° coverage
-- Collision Avoidance: Automatically changes course when obstacles are detected
+- Collision avoidance: Automatically changes course when obstacles are detected
-- Threshold-based Detection: Configurable distance threshold for obstacle detection
+- Threshold-based detection: Configurable distance threshold for obstacle detection(15-25 cm)
-- Cost-effective Design: Uses readily available and inexpensive components
+- Cost-effective design: Uses readily available and inexpensive components

 ### Components Used